fabianheussner/nuxt-portfolio/content/work/lightelligence-apps.md

 #label
 The challenge
 #headline
-Be as generic as possible and as specific as needed
+Demonstrating capability
 #text
-With the rapidly increasing number of components and the further development of the design system to 2.0, an extensive documentation of these components became necessary.
-In addition to a detailed documentation, we created dedicated Lightelligence Docs website, which was also implemented on the basis of the design system.
+Although we already had an extensive design system, we decided to update almost every single component and release version 2.0.
+With the rapidly growing number of components, more extensive documentation of the foundations and components became necessary.
+While maintaining and updating the Design System and our platform already provided a good foundation for custom application development by clients, it was time for a change.
+Unfortunately, a product or service doesn't sell itself - at least in most cases.
+To promote the product and demonstrate the capabilities of the platform, we designed prototypes and smaller applications that were shared with potential customers.
 ::

 ::image
 ---
 images:
   - source: /img/cases/lightelligence/lighteligence-screens-docs.png
-    description: Osram Lightelligence official API documentation
+    description: Osram Lightelligence official API documentation screens

 ---
 ::